xeonios-studio/PPPwn-Update/README.md

 Info:
-In order for PPPwn to be updated, please place this application in the PPPwn folder
+In order for PPPwn to be updated, please copy this application into the PPPwn folder and start it there.